tyleryouk/00os-origin/1000xbrain/system/major-changes/processes/assess-request-process.md

 7.  **Signal Completion**:
     *   Indicate that assessment is complete.
     *   Summarize key findings from the assessment.
+    *   Note that the original request has been preserved in operational_feedback for reference.
     *   Note that the next step is to create an implementation plan using `run command:system/major-changes/3`.